weppos/whois/README.md

 ## Installation

-This library is intended to be installed as a Gem.
+The best way to install *Whois* is via [RubyGems](https://rubygems.org/).

     $ gem install whois

-You might need administrator privileges on your system to install it.
+You might need administrator privileges on your system to install the gem.

 ## Upgrade